Charge your AirPods

 1. Open the lid or take your AirPods out of the case.

-2. Click Control CenterNo alt supplied for Image in the menu bar.
+3. Click Control Center in the menu bar.

 On your charging case

-The status light for the Lightning Charging Case for AirPods 1 and 2 is inside the case and sits between the spaces for your AirPods.
+The status light for the Lightning Charging Case for AirPods 1 and AirPods 2 is inside the case and sits between the spaces for your AirPods.

-status light under the lid of Lightning Charging Case for AirPods 1 and AirPods 2
+Amber status light under the lid of AirPods 1 and AirPods 2 charging case.

 Learn about Optimized Battery Charging on AirPods Pro and AirPods 3 or later

 Optimized Battery Charging is designed to reduce the wear on your battery and improve its lifespan by reducing the time that your AirPods Pro and AirPods 3 or later spend fully charged.
-AirPods Pro, AirPods 3 or later, and your iPhone or iPad learn from your daily charging routine and will wait to charge your AirPods Pro or AirPods 3 or later past 80% until just before you need to use them.
+AirPods Pro, AirPods 3 or later, and your iPhone or iPad learn from your daily charging routine and will wait to charge your AirPods Pro or AirPods 3 or later to full until just before you need to use them.

-Optimized Battery Charging for AirPods Pro and AirPods 3 or later requires an iPhone, iPod touch, or iPad and is on by default when you set up your device, or after you update it to iOS or iPadOS 15 or later.
-To turn off the feature, open the AirPods case, then go to Settings > Bluetooth on your iPhone or iPad.
-Tap the Info button next to your AirPods Pro or AirPods 3 or later in the list of devices.
-Turn off Optimized Battery Charging.
+Optimized Battery Charging for AirPods Pro and AirPods 3 or later requires an iPhone or iPad and is on by default when you set up your device, or after you update it to iOS or iPadOS 15 or later.

 Need more help?